ejsadiarin/wizardry/go/go-wizardry-ultimate.md

 - The `net/http` package allows for building HTTP servers and clients
 - perfect for creating web applications and services.
 4. **WebSockets**
 - For real-time communication, Go supports WebSockets through the `net/http` package.
+Use `gorilla/websockets`
 5. **TLS/SSL**
 - Secure communication can be implemented using TLS/SSL, with Go's `crypto/tls` package.
 6. **DNS Resolution**